Loan Forgiveness and Cancellation

 Every school must certify students are eligible for federal student loans.
 For students without a high school diploma or GED, this means the school must demonstrate the student is academically able to benefit from the school's programs before the student can take out a loan(s).
 If a school falsely certified you for a program for which you did not qualify, you may be eligible for loan cancellation.Ability to benefit cancellation only applies to fraudulent certification.
 It does not apply to schools that misrepresent their education programs, the quality of their facilities and faculty, or their ability to help you find employment in your field of study.

-Loan Discharge Application: False Certification - High School Graduation Status
+Loan Discharge Application: False Certification - High School Graduation Status (PDF)

 Unauthorized Signature

 In rare cases, someone at the school has signed a borrower's name on a financial aid application without authorization, received the borrower's loan funds and the borrower received no benefit from those funds.
-If you believe an official at your school forged your signature on a promissory note or loan application, you may be eligible for loan cancellation.Loan Discharge Application: False Certification - Unauthorized Signature/Payment
+If you believe an official at your school forged your signature on a promissory note or loan application, you may be eligible for loan cancellation.Loan Discharge Application: False Certification - Unauthorized Signature/Payment (PDF)

 Disqualifying Status

 If your school certified your eligibility to study for a field in which you couldn't work, you may be entitled to loan cancellation.
 Barriers can include physical or mental conditions, legal status or other conditions that would legally bar employment in your field of study.
-An example of this may be a school knowingly admitting a felon into law school.Loan Discharge Application: False Certification - Disqualifying Status
+An example of this may be a school knowingly admitting a felon into law school.Loan Discharge Application: False Certification - Disqualifying Status (PDF)

 Closed Schools: Cancellation Due to a School Closing within 120 Days of Your Being Enrolled